mattdistefano/accessibility-training/readme.md

 #### Instructions and other related content

 Instructional content may be associated with a form field through its `aria-describedby` attribute.
+This content then becomes part of the field's accessible description, which AT will make available to the user.

 ```html
 <label for="field-9">Field 9</label>